-It is an honour, a privilege and a great pleasure to welcome you back to your alma mater after 40 years in the “real world”.
-As you celebrate this milestone during this reunion with your friends and staff of the Faculty of Pharmacy the Faculty itself will be celebrating its 35th year as the Faculty of Pharmacy at Rhodes University.
-Formal courses leading to a degree in Pharmacy at Rhodes University were first offered in 1956 in what was to become the Department of Pharmacy in the Faculty of Science.
-The Department become the School of Pharmaceutical Sciences and in 1980 was established as a Faculty of Pharmacy in its own right and is currently the only Faculty of Pharmacy in South Africa.
+Formal courses leading to a degree in Pharmacy at Rhodes University were first offered in 1956 in what was to become the Department of Pharmacy in the Faculty of Science at Rhodes University.
+The Department grew to become the School of Pharmaceutical Sciences in the Faculty of Science and in 1980 was established as a Faculty of Pharmacy in its own right when the number of students studying pharmacy exceeded those studying science.
+The Faculty of Pharmacy is currently the only Faculty of Pharmacy in South Africa.
 Interestingly the University has had a much longer association with Pharmacy in South Africa and it was at a meeting of the then South African Pharmacy Board in January 1929 in Cape Town that Rhodes University College was recognised as an institution where courses of training and study for the Preliminary Scientific Examination for Pharmacy could be attended.

-The Faculty moved from the “hill” into its current premises in 1988 and with that lost the collegiality between staff and students that existed as we are now share facilities with other departments.
-Despite the challenges we have some state of the art research and teaching facilities that you will be able to visit when you are here.
+The Faculty moved from the “hill” into its current premises in 1988, where we have some state of the art research and teaching facilities that you will be able to visit when you are here.